benycze/bsc-docker-container/README.md

 bash bootstrap.sh
 ```

-I am trying to update and test everything as frequently as possible but if you need a specific version or update to fresh master you can do it on your own.

-Update everything to fresh master branches
+If you need a specific version or update to fresh master you can do it on your own.
+Update everything to fresh master branches (in the case that you used the `boostrap.sh` file earlier):
 ```bash
 for i in bsc bsc-contrib doc; do (cd $i; git pull); done
 ```